-I've taken into account that Mr M didn't instigate the advice here and hadn't built up a longstanding relationship of trust with the YCP agent.
+I've taken into account that Mr W didn't instigate the advice here and hadn't built up a longstanding relationship with the introducer.
+He told our investigator it only occured because the person handling his PPI claim speculatively asked what pensions he had.
 He didn't even meet CMIM.
-As CMIM itself realises, its name was brought on board to 'legitimise' Mr M's investment in TRG.
-That was achieved - to the extent that Mr M was prepared to invest an appreciable portion of his SSAS in TRG.
+As CMIM itself realises, its name was brought on board to 'legitimise' Mr W's investment in TRG.
 But CMIM's advice should have far from legitimised the investment.
 It should have made very clear that it was unsuitable for him.

-Once that opinion had been given I can't safely say it could easily have been 'undone' by any attempts to refer Mr M to other advisers.
+Once that opinion had been given I can't safely say it could easily have been 'undone' by any attempts to refer Mr W to other advisers.
 I'm satisfied the more likely outcome is that any further attempts to secure his TRG investment would have failed in the light of CMIM's advice.
-As a result, Mr M would have had a reason not to give (or to abort) his instruction to Scottish Widows before the transfer happened.
+As a result, Mr W would most likely have had a reason not to give (or to abort) his instruction to Standard Life before the transfer happened.

-Should I only apportion part of Mr M's losses to CMIM?
+Should I only apportion part of Mr W's losses to CMIM?

 CMIM says that CGL was 'reckless and negligent' given its professed level of experience.
 I understand the argument that it should have been apparent to CGL that the 'dear Trustee' letter couldn't satisfy the requirements (which it identified itself) of PA'95.
-I didn't know whether Mr M intends to complain about CGL's actions as his SSAS administrator, but occupational schemes aren't within the Financial Ombudsman Service's jurisdiction.
+I didn't know whether Mr W intends to complain about CGL's actions as his SSAS administrator, but occupational schemes aren't within the Financial Ombudsman Service's jurisdiction.
 In any case there is a higher bar against financial advisers, and this is reflected in the way they are regulated and rules they must follow.
-So it's also understandable that Mr M has chosen to bring this complaint to us.
+So it's also understandable that Mr W has chosen to bring this complaint to us.

-CMIM also says that Mr M's own responsibilities as a trustee should be taken into account, but a trustee is just as entitled to appropriate advice as any consumer of financial services.
-CMIM was providing FCA-regulated advice to Mr M as the sole lay-trustee and, equally, had an opportunity to check for itself what the requirements of PA'95 were.
+CMIM also says that Mr W's own responsibilities as a trustee should be taken into account, but a trustee is just as entitled to appropriate advice as any consumer of financial services.
+CMIM was providing FCA-regulated advice to Mr W as the sole lay-trustee and, equally, had an opportunity to check for itself what the requirements of PA'95 were.
 If it couldn't do that, it shouldn't have given the advice.
 I can't see a basis here on which it would be fair or reasonable for me allow CMIM to avoid the consequences of its own failings, even in part.

-I agree that if I were satisfied that Mr M would have chosen to transfer and invest in TRG 'come what may', it wouldn't be fair for me apportion any responsibility for compensating him CMIM.
+I agree that if I were satisfied that Mr W would have chosen to transfer and invest in TRG 'come what may', it wouldn't be fair for me apportion any responsibility for compensating him CMIM.
 It's not that principle that is in dispute.
-Rather it is whether I can, in fact, fairly say that on the balance of probabilities Mr M would still have gone ahead with transferring his pension to this SSAS in order to invest in TRG, had CMIM treated him fairly.
+Rather it is whether I can, in fact, fairly say that on the balance of probabilities Mr W would still have gone ahead with transferring his pension to this SSAS or investing in TRG and the 'balancing' component in the DFM arrangement, had CMIM treated him fairly.

-I've considered what Mr M told our investigator.
-I think he's been truthful that, as is often the case, the YCP salesperson was persuasive.
-But there's a reason people go to, or are referred to, regulated firms for advice.
-They have earned their regulatory authorisation.
-People trust the advice they give.
-In this case, CMIM displayed an awareness of Mr M's legal obligations as a trustee and he issued his investment instructions to CGL on the basis of advice that CMIM itself out as suitably experienced to give.
+There's a reason people go to regulated firms for advice.
+Such firms have earned their regulatory authorisation and, as a result people are more inclined to trust the advice they give.
+In this case, CMIM displayed an awareness of Mr W's legal obligations as a trustee and Mr W has confirmed to our investigator that he correctly understood its role at the time to provide a qualified opinion on the suitability of these investments for his SSAS.
+He issued his investment instructions to CGL on the basis of advice that CMIM held itself out as suitably experienced to give.